eigenfoo/otto-othello/README.md

     Has zero weight in the opening, but increases to a very large weight in the midgame and endgame.)
   - Disc difference (Measures the difference in the number of discs on the board.
-Has a no weight in the opening, but increases to a moderate weight in the midgame, to a significant weight in the endgame.)
+Has zero weight in the opening, but increases to a moderate weight in the midgame, and to a significant weight in the endgame.)
   - Mobility (Measures the number of moves the player is currently able to make.
 Has significant weight in the opening game, but diminishes to zero weight towards the endgame.)